 Alne Mill The mill is no longer working but was converted to luxury apartments in 1989.
 It lies about a quarter of a mile to the south of the village on Mill Lane.
 The lane is probably the Milnewey or Millway mentioned in 1541 and 1728.
 The Mill was considered to be worth five shillings in the Doomsday survey of 1086.

-The Playing Field Mr Theodore Neal, formerly of the Long House, Park Lane gave the field to the village in 1927 to be used as a playing field.
-If it is no longer required as a playing field it is to be returned to his heirs.
+The Playing Field Mr Theodore Neal, formerly of the Long House, Park Lane gave the field to residents of the parish in 1927 to be used as a playing field only and free of charge.